Professor Gayle Letherby

 Sociology of Crime and Deviance, Criminology: interests include theoretical perspectives, prisons and imprisonment.

-I also contribute to several other undergraduate and masters level modules and supervise undergraduate and mastes dissertation students and MPhil and PhD students.
+I current contribute to several undergraduate Sociology modules and supervise MPhil and PhD students (at Plymouth and elsewhere).

 Staff serving as external examiners